Close

 Electric eels also have interesting anatomy, because 90% of their body is technically just tail.
 All their major organs like their heart and stomach are located right behind their head.
 The rest of their body is just muscle and electricity generation!

-Our procedure starts just like any other fish exam, with the special addition of heavy rubber gloves, special nets, and a lot of extra caution.
+Our procedure starts just like any other fish exam, with the special addition of heavy rubber gloves, special nets, and extra caution.
 Fish anesthesia is done by placing the animal in water that has an anesthetic chemical dissolved in it.
 Like many fish that come from warm, low-oxygen environments, electric eels can breathe either via their gills, or directly from the surface.
 This means anesthesia can take a very long time to have an effect compared with other fish species, and our eel took almost an hour to fall completely asleep.

 I Accept